What we do

 Self-management has always been a key part of the recovery approach in Scotland.
 SRN’s 2005 Narrative Research project clearly identified the importance of a person taking responsibility for their own wellbeing, as a vital part of building/re-building their identity and gaining hope, confidence and thereby self-esteem and self-efficacy on their own recovery journey.

-SRN have supported the development of Wellness Recovery Action Planning (WRAP) in Scotland since 2008.
-WRAP is a self-management tool used in many countries around the world to help individuals take more control over their own wellbeing and recovery.
+There are many self-management tools and approaches.
+An example of a self-management tool is Wellness Recovery Action Planning (WRAP).
+WRAP is used in many countries around the world to help individuals take more control over their own wellbeing and recovery.
 It emphasises that people are the experts in their own experience and is based on the premise that there are no limits to recovery.
-Download SRN’s WRAP leaflet
+Find out more.

 A partnership approach to self-management